 Taste Around the World!

 This year, we bring you citrus and celery samplings with a flair that should remind you of ITALY.
 Tasting is from 11:30 a.m. to 12:30 p.m. and Tasting Tickets are available for $3 at the Cook-Off tent as soon as Taste opens.
 Only 100 tickets will be sold, and each one comes with a voting token to help determine next year’s international twist on two very local ingredients.
 A Tasting Ticket gets you a sample of the complete Meal of the Year.

 Where Is It?

-The Cook-Off tent is located in the middle of Taste of Oviedo, which is held in the west parking lot of the Oviedo Mall.
-The Cook-Off is at the end of the row at the place that is farthest away from the mall (near the restaurants).
+The Celebration tent is located in the middle of Taste of Oviedo, which is held in the west parking lot of the Oviedo Mall.
+The Celebration is at the end of the row at the place that is farthest away from the mall (near the restaurants).
 The tent is closer to Chamberlain’s than the movie theater.